 Growing up with psoriasis

 Children with psoriasis may have a long road ahead, but remission could also be around the corner.
 “It’s important for kids to understand that they might have long periods without disease, and they might have long periods with active disease,” Cordoro said.
 “As parents, we have to reinforce the idea that they need to get to know their own bodies, because they might have a trigger only they can figure out.”

 Because psoriasis is more than skin deep, children with psoriatic disease should be regularly screened for comorbidities or conditions related to psoriatic disease.
 Kids are more likely than adults to have psoriasis and psoriatic arthritis simultaneously.
 “About 5 to 10 percent of kids with psoriasis will have psoriatic arthritis,” he adds.

 Children with psoriasis are also at a higher risk for obesity than adults, Paller said.
 According to a 2013 JAMA Dermatology study she authored with Cordoro, obesity precedes psoriasis in more than 90 percent of children and puts them at risk for other comorbidities (conditions related to psoriatic disease).
 Paller also notes the increased risk of psychiatric illness, including depression, anxiety and bipolar disorder, in children with psoriasis — as well as their parents.

 “Make sure that children and teens are screened appropriately so we can minimize the secondary impacts of the disease,” says Eichenfield, who also mentioned increased risk of myocardial infarction (also known as a heart attack, in which heart muscle dies), Crohn’s disease and problems processing cholesterol.

 Childhood is the best time for parents and guardians to instill healthy lifestyle habits.
 Jaime Moy often reminded Andy that the doctor said it was good to play in the sun.
-Teyaka Booker encourages TJ to stay active, even during outbreaks.
+Teyaka Booker encourages TJ to stay active, even during flares.
 “We don’t want him to look back and say psoriasis took his childhood,” she said.